 This subjectivity, some say, is inevitable because economists - like scientists in any other field - are necessarily selective in what they will measure and represent.
-We can never represent the economy in its entirety with all of its complexity and idiosyncrasies, so we focus on certain aspects and relationships that we find (often unconsciously) important.
+We can never represent the economy - with all of its complexity and idiosyncrasies – in its actual entirety, and so we focus on certain aspects and relationships that we (often unconsciously) find important.
 The same is true in other sciences.
 Scientists are constantly making choices about what to study, what causal relationships they want to uncover, etc. The choice of investigating certain features and connections rather than others, comes from value judgments (what scientists believe is important and relevant).
 Therefore, according to some - contrary to what is often assumed - the sciences can never be completely objective.

 Furthermore, philosophers of science who are concerned with a particular science often engage in critical reflection on the assumptions scientists make within their domain.
 For example, models in classical economics assume that economic agents (consumers and investors) will rationally maximize their "utility" (pleasure, happiness, value).
 For example, the consumer is assumed to make a rational cost-benefit analysis when faced with the choice of whether or not to buy a good.
 She will, according to this view, only purchase something when she cannot derive more utility from another purchase for the same price.
 In recent decades, however, that view of the rational economic actor has been undermined by research in so-called behavioral economics.
 It turns out that we are not the rational actors that we are assumed to be by the economic models.
-This has important implications (we’ll return to this later).
+This has important implications (we willreturn to this later).

-Because unlike theories in, say, astrophysics, economic theories - and other theories in the human sciences - have an important impact on our lives.
-The reason is simple, economic theories and models inform economic policy.
+Unlike theories in, say, astrophysics, economic theories - and other theories in the human sciences - have an important impact on our lives.
+The reason for this is simple: economic theories and models inform economic policy.
 Misconceptions in the economic sciences lead to mismanagement of society.
 Some say the responsibility for the global economic crisis of 2008 lies in part with the flawed models that economists created.
 As a result, banks and other financial institutions considered certain complex financial instruments safe because the models indicated it as such.
 In retrospect, these models turned out to be widely off mark in their risk assessment.
 The same is true in psychology and social sciences.
 Bad theories lead to bad practices (e.g. in psychotherapy) and bad policies.
 So, we must permanently question the theories and models we use, as well as the assumptions on which these models are based.
-Our well-being depends on it.
+After all, our well-being depends on it.

 What is philosophy?

-This brings me to the question of what exactly philosophy is and what its purpose is.
-To that question, there are as many answers as there are philosophers.
-Answering that question ‘what is philosophy?’, is in itself a branch of philosophy: the so-called 'philosophy of philosophy'.
-I won’t go in too lengthy digressions about philosophy, nor will I give you a precise definition.
-But it is useful to clear up a series of misunderstandings.
+This brings me to the question of what exactly philosophy and its purpose is.
+With regards to that question, there are as many answers as there are philosophers.
+Answering the question ‘what is philosophy?’, is actually itself abranch of philosophy: the so-called 'philosophy of philosophy'.
+I will not go in too lengthy digressions about philosophy, nor will I give you a precise definition.
+But it is useful to straighten out a series of misconceptions.